 First nights non refundable deposit is required, on all bookings.
 On issue of card details this constitutes a legal contract with the hotel and the guest.

 Cancellation policy is 14 days notice on remainder of booking in writing, otherwise the full amount of booking is due (non peak season) at Special events: Rugby internationals Easter Bank Holidays August and New Year 28 days apply.
 Bookings are non transferrable, 3% card charge on all credit cards 5% Amex.
 If paying by debit card the full amount will be required in full as debit cards may not guarantee the full amount of the booking.
 All cards also guarantee against any loss damage or extra cleaning in rooms.
 We are a completely non smoking hotel and as such should smoking occur in rooms a charge will be levied against this.
+Please note we do not accept pets in either the apt or hotel rooms.
 These terms and conditions apply without exception.

 Travel insurance is recommended.